roquej/redcap-em-apache2-data-feed/README.md

 ## For researchers (end users)
 ### IRB requirements
-A data use agreement should be submitted for each project that uses this EM.
+Any REDCap project that uses this external module must have a valid IRB.

 ### User document
 Researchers can refer to this user document for guidance on this APACHE II Data Feed EM, hosted on Google Drive: